Shadrock/online-webmap-course/README.md

 **To complete these activities students will need:**
 - a Github account (we recommend [the student developer pack](https://education.github.com/pack)) for hosting web pages and sharing code,
 - a [Mapbox account](https://www.mapbox.com), and
-- a Google account for a Google maps embed in and for use with some [KnightLab applications](https://knightlab.northwestern.edu/projects/)].
+- a Google account for a Google maps embed in and for use with some [KnightLab applications](https://knightlab.northwestern.edu/projects/).

  One activity also references embedding [ArcGIS Online](https://www.arcgis.com/index.html) maps from a previous lab of the full course, which is not included here.

 ## Contents & Delivery of Activities
-There are four folders in this repository labeled according to the week in which they are delivered (week1, week2, etc.).
+There are four folders in this repository labeled according to the week in which they are delivered (e.g. `studio-week1`).
 We released each folder as a stand-alone Github repository that students would clone or fork into their personal Github account from which to work.
 Each folder contains starter code that creates a simple web site in which students will construct their maps.
 The final week (`studio-week4`) requires students to create files from scratch using the previous 3 weeks as a starting point.
 This teaches students to navigate code and how to host a web site, as they learn to build maps.

 The instructions for each week are found in that week's `README` file, which uses a collection of online tutorials.
 All links work as of May 11, 2020 but should be periodically checked.
 In some cases, the referenced tutorials used outdated libraries or had small bugs.
 This was corrected by adding instructions to that week’s `README` file or by linking to additional sources to correct/update code.
 This accompanied online discussions about debugging code; good documentation; and the sustainability of web map projects.